Fractal393/Covid19-Tracker/README.md

+## Covid-19 Tracker
-## The application tracks the cases of infected people, recovered people and the number of deaths due to the spread of COVID-19 in real time.
+The application tracks the cases of infected people, recovered people and the number of deaths due to the spread of COVID-19 in real time.
 It maps the data into different charts or graphs to better understand the progression of the spread of this disease.

 ### Technology used:
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)